Stablecoin Reserve Transparency: Attestation vs Audit vs Proof-of-Reserves (2026)

 Attestation is not audit

-An attestation (often agreed-upon-procedures or an examination) reports on specific assertions at a point in time, typically narrower scope and a different assurance level than a financial-statement audit (comprehensive, registered firm, opinion).
+An attestation (often agreed-upon-procedures or an examination) reports on specific assertions at a point in time, typically with narrower scope and a different assurance level than a financial-statement audit (comprehensive, registered firm, an opinion).
 For treasury due diligence, which tier the issuer provides matters more than the mere presence of "transparency".
 "We publish attestations" and "we are audited" are not the same claim.

 What GENIUS mandates